super-penguin/EEE_Detailed_Cell/README.md

 # Embedded Ensemble Encoding (EEE)

 This repo is for the detailed cell model CA229.
 It includes the simulation, analysis and plotting files to generate paper figures.
+The code is in python version 2.7 and using NEURON version 7.4, 7.5, or 7.6.

 ## Description
     Both synaptic AMPARs/NMDARs and exsynaptic NMDARs are activated by one NetStim.